On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Random mollifier

 \subsection{Random model}

-We need a probabilistic random model for the Hecke eigenvalues $\lambda_f(m)$, which we now introduce following \cite{Lamzouri2019}.
+In order to define a random counterpart for our mollifier we require a probabilistic random model for the Hecke eigenvalues $\lambda_f(m)$, which we now introduce following \cite{Lamzouri2019}.
 To motivate the model, let $G^\sharp$ denote the set of conjugacy classes of $G=\mathrm{SU}(2)$ endowed with the Sato--Tate measure.
 Note that if $m>1$ has the prime factorisation $m=p_1^{\alpha_1}\cdots p_\ell^{\alpha_\ell}$, then we have

 where